Breadcrumb

 Expression of Political Views in the Classroom and in Other Instructional Contexts

-The policy on Responsibilities to the Community (OM III-15.6) states that a "faculty member does not use the classroom to solicit support for personal views and opinions."
-Controversial political topics may certainly be introduced into classroom discussions and in other instructional contexts—and should be—but with appropriate regard to context.
-The Board of Regents, State of Iowa policy on Academic Freedom states, "University teachers shall be entitled to academic freedom in the classroom in discussing the teachers’ course subject, but shall not introduce into the teaching controversial matters that have no relation to the subject."
-University policy further provides that "[o]n controversial issues within the scope of the course a reasonable range of opinion should be presented.
-When the faculty member presents his or her own views on such issues, they should always be identified as such."
-Responsibilities to the Student (OM III-15.2).
-Moreover, "[e[very student is entitled to the same intellectual freedom which the faculty member enjoys.
+Further, the Professional Ethics and Academic Responsibilities policy (PM III-15.6) adds that "faculty members [should] not use the classroom to solicit support for personal views and opinions."
+The policy (PM III-15.2) also states that "On controversial issues within the scope of the course a reasonable range of opinion should be presented.
+When faculty members present their own views on such issues, they should always be identified as such."
+Moreover, "[e]very student is entitled to the same intellectual freedom which the faculty member enjoys.
 The faculty member must respect that freedom.
-Restraints must not be imposed upon the student's search for or consideration of diverse or contrary opinion….
+Restraints must not be imposed upon the student's search for or consideration of contrary opinion….
 The classroom must remain a place where free and open discussion of all content and issues relevant to a course can take place."
-Responsibilities to the Student (OM III-15.2).

 Teaching and mentoring occur outside the classroom as well as within it.
 When interacting with students, faculty should not purport to speak for the university and should take care to clarify when their comments represent their own personal views.
-Professional Ethics and Academic Responsibilities (OM III-15.5).
+(PM III-15.5).
 Similarly, faculty should refrain from displaying or communicating political messages in places or in ways that might imply university support for the message.
 For instance, displaying political messages may ordinarily be permissible in private workspaces.
 However, if such political messages would be immediately visible to the public or to public areas – for example, if posted on a faculty member’s outward-facing window or on the outside of an office door facing a public space – the faculty member should consider whether those materials might suggest university support for the message.
-In addition, faculty members are encouraged to consider whether communicating, displaying, or wearing a particular political message may adversely affect their ability to show respect for and elicit "diverse or contrary opinion" in the classroom.
-Responsibilities to the Student (OM III-15.2).
+In addition, faculty members are encouraged to consider whether communicating, displaying, or wearing a particular political message may adversely affect their ability to show respect for and elicit "contrary opinion" in the classroom (PM III-15.2).

 Policies and guidelines that inform this document include:

-- Use of University Name policy (OM II-33),
+- Use of University Name policy (PM II-33),

-- Use of University Resources policy (OM II-32.7),
+- Use of University Resources policy (PM II-32.7),

 See also: Guidelines Regarding Political Activity by Staff of the University of Iowa